OisinWrites/Battleships-Legacy/README.md

 - Remembered to import random module for use in Boards class.
 - Player instance initialisation created, and the make guess function which currently gives the computer only a random choice, takes in the players input as coordinates, and validates both as already guessed.
+- Created a build ship def that holds a placement_process while True loop.
+The loop uses ship start coordinates, ship length, and ship direction to automatically log the remaining ship coordinates.
+It checks these against existing ship coordinates and against 'going off the map'.
+Until its list of coords do not match the existing coords, then it will repeat the function to randomly select the starting coords.
+- Created a dictionary of 'fleet' coords to match against guesses.
 # Errors

 # Testing